ryanatkn/belt/README.md

 - includes utilities to fill in for the modern web platform
 - all typescript, no svelte
-- zero non-platform dependencies (some modules depend on platform features of the browser and Node)
+- mix of JS module environments - browser-only, Node-only, universal
+- near-zero non-platform third party dependencies, currently the one exception is [`kleur`](https://github.com/lukeed/kleur)

 ## build